-Years ago, my family and I were traveling in Sicily and came across a grove of nude trees surrounded by layers of stacked bark.
-We pulled off the road to examine the naked trees and figured out we were in a cork oak forest.
+Years ago, when my family and I were traveling in Sicily, we came across a grove of nude trees surrounded by layers of stacked bark.
+We pulled off the road to examine the naked trees and figured out we were driving through a cork oak forest.
 Cork trees can be stripped of their bark every nine years to make products like wine corks.
-In fact, the next time you have an all-natural cork, count the number of lines on it, and you will know how many years the grower waited between bark harvests.
+In fact, the next time you have an all-natural cork, count the number of lines across the top — that will tell you how many years the grower waited between bark harvests.
 I wrote a story about it here.
-Before seeing this grove, I had never considered where corks came from.
+Before seeing this grove, I had never considered where cork came from.

 The same is true for pecans.
-Until recently, I never considered how pecans, or any nuts for that matter, were commercially harvested.
+Until recently, I never considered how pecans grew and were later harvested.

-Mary described how much she delighted in the idea of picking edible food off the lawn.
-She said the pecans were little treasures waiting to be found, like manna from heaven.
+Mary described how much she delighted in the idea of picking edible food off the ground.
+She said the pecans were like treasures waiting to be found, like manna from heaven.
 It is a task she has enjoyed doing since childhood.
-I remember wondering if all pecans were harvested from the ground, or if this device was just a child’s way of picking up a few fallen pecans like you might do when gathering apples from under a tree.
+I remember wondering if all pecans were harvested from the ground, or if this device was a child’s way of picking up a few fallen pecans.

 This past weekend, my husband and I visited friends in Como, Mississippi.
 Como borders the Mississippi Delta to the west, Oxford to the southeast, and Memphis to the north.

 Then I learned pecans were harvested off the ground even when grown commercially.
-Pecans grow in a husk in clusters at the end of branches.
-As the husk matures, it splits open, and the nut drops out.
-In commercial orchards, farmers use a mechanical tree-shaker to nudge the tree into dropping their nuts on the ground.
+Pecans grow inside a husk in clusters at the ends of branches.
+As the husk matures, it splits open and the nut drops out.
+In commercial orchards, farmers use a mechanical tree-shaker to nudge the tree into dropping their nuts.
 After they fall, large-scale sweepers are brought in to collect them.

-Sensing how taken I was with seeing pecan trees for the first time, Sledge drove us to a commercial pecan orchard with acres full of mature trees.
+Sensing how taken I was with seeing pecan trees for the first time, Sledge drove us to a commercial pecan orchard with acres of mature trees.
 The trees were planted on a grid.
-The oldest were planted in the 1890s on a 60 x 60 grid.
-The younger trees were planted in the 1940s on a 45 x 45 grid.
+The oldest were planted in the 1890s on a 60′ x 60′ grid.
+The younger trees were planted in the 1940s on a 45′ x 45′ grid.
 Sledge said they plant them even closer now.
-We loved that whichever direction we viewed them from, the trees lined up, both in rows and on the diagonal.
+We loved that whichever direction we viewed them from the trees lined up both in rows and on the diagonal.
 Truly, a marvel to behold.

-Meanwhile, we harvested 8.5 pounds of nuts from Sledge and Denise’s driveway.
+Meanwhile, we harvested 8.5 pounds of nuts from Sledge and Denise’s driveway using this sweeper device.